sahranurer/sahranurer/README.md

-- 🔭 I’m currently working on JAVA,Web development,Android(JAVA-KOTLİN) and Front-end
+- 🔭 I’m currently working on Android-kotlin and Back-end C#
 - 🌱 I’m currently learning everything 🤣
 - 👯 I want to collaborate on joint projects
 - 🤔 how can i improve in coding i need help